-The DCHC MPO goal for the Transportation Improvement Program notes the DCHC MPO's commitment to a "balanced transportation system" that "will provide opportunities for greater use of alternative modes of transportation, including public transit, bicycling, and pedestrian movement."
+The DCHC MPO goal for the Transportation Improvement Program notes the MPO's commitment to a "balanced transportation system" that "will provide opportunities for greater use of alternative modes of transportation, including public transit, bicycling, and pedestrian movement."
 This policy goal is reflected in the DCHC MPO's longstanding policy to direct Surface Transportation Program - Direct Allocation (STP-DA) and Transportation Alternatives Program (TAP) funds to non-highway projects, such as transit.
 Congestion Mitigation and Air Quality (CMAQ) funding is also made available to transit on equal terms with other modes.
 In addition, the DCHC MPO has worked closely to develop performance metrics for the region's transportation system that emphasize the importance of person-throughput, as opposed to vehicle Level of Service (LOS), and other measures that prioritize personal mobility over vehicular mobility.
-For example, the DCHC MPO's Mobility Report Card, currently in draft form, provides measures of the number of passengers carried by different modes on certain key roadways in the region.
+For example, the MPO's Mobility Report Card, currently in draft form, provides measures of the number of passengers carried by different modes on certain key roadways in the region.

-The DCHC MPO also has a strong record on emphasizing Environmental Justice (EJ) issues and prepares regular reports on EJ issues, including identifying areas where higher levels of transit service to serve transit-dependent populations may be appropriate.
-The DCHC MPO and GoTriangle planning staff have collaborated closely on major corridor projects as well as local and state funding for other transit projects.
-In addition, DCHC MPO staff have helped coordinate major transit initiatives such as the region wide, multi-agency procurement of fare boxes.
+The MPO also has a strong record on emphasizing Environmental Justice (EJ) issues and prepares regular reports on EJ issues, including identifying areas where higher levels of transit service to serve transit-dependent populations may be appropriate.
+The MPO and GoTriangle planning staff have collaborated closely on major corridor projects as well as local and state funding for other transit projects.
+In addition, MPO staff have helped coordinate major transit initiatives such as the region wide, multi-agency procurement of fare boxes.

-The DCHC MPO, through its policies and programs, is well equipped to think about planning factors for any type of project that comes in the door, including GoTriangle's transit projects.
-DCHC MPO coordination with NCDOT has improved significantly since the last certification review.
-The transit operators and the DCHC MPO have a great relationship; they involve them on all planning levels including the TIP and STIP, UPWP, MTP, etc.
+The MPO, through its policies and programs, is well equipped to think about planning factors for any type of project that comes in the door, including GoTriangle's transit projects.
+MPO coordination with NCDOT has improved significantly since the last certification review.
+The transit operators and the MPO have a great relationship; they involve them on all planning levels including the TIP and STIP, UPWP, MTP, etc.

-GoDurham is a division of Durham City Government, and is represented on the MPO Board by the elected representatives of the City of Durham.
-Beginning in 2014, per the MPO membership requirements established by section 1201(a) of MAP-21, GoTriangle is represented by a voting representative on the MPO Board.
+GoDurham is a division of Durham City and County Government, and is represented on the MPO Policy Board by the elected representatives.
+Beginning in 2014, per the MPO membership requirements established by section 1201(a) of MAP-21, GoTriangle is represented by a voting representative on the MPO Policy Board.

-The DCHC MPO boundary expanded to include sections of Orange County.
+The DCHC boundary expanded to include sections of Orange County.
 Orange Public Transportation has started the new grantee process with FTA to become a direct recipient of FTA funding.
-Similar to GoDurham, Orange Public Transit is represented on the DCHC MPO Board by the elected representatives of Orange County.
-North Carolina state law limits the amount of state and federal transportation funds that can be used for purposes other than roadway construction and widening purposes, such as building bikeways, transit shelters, fixed-guideway transit systems, and park-and-ride facilities.
-The DCHC MPO is an excellent partner in helping find funding for transit projects, but these restrictions make funding for transit projects a challenge.
+An MOA exists between the MPO and the transit operators that states the transit operators can make motions, even though they cannot vote.
+North Carolina state law limits the amount of state and federal transportation funds that can be used for purposes other than roadway construction and widening purposes, such as building bikeways, transit shelters, fixedguideway transit systems, and park-and-ride facilities.
+The MPO is an excellent partner in helping find funding for transit projects, but these restrictions make funding for transit projects a challenge.